kubernetes/community/contributors/design-proposals/network/coredns.md

 Additionally, federation may return records in a slightly different manner (see [#1034](https://github.com/coredns/coredns/issues/1034)), though this may be changed prior to completing this proposal.

+In the plan for the Alpha, there will be no automated conversion of the kube-dns configuration.
+However, as part of the Beta, code will be provided that will produce a proper Corefile based upon the existing kube-dns configuration.

 ## Alternatives considered